CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step 2: Launching your Desktop (or private computing environment)

-Once you login in SD Desktop **Homepage** you can launch your Desktop.
-This will become your private and secure cloud computing enviroment for the duration of your project.
-After launching your Destkop, you can access it any time.
-If you add project members to the same CSC project, they will be able to acces the same computing enviroment.
+Once you login, in **Homepage** you can launch your Desktop: your private and secure cloud computing enviroment, accessible all along the duration of your project.
+After launch, you can login into your Desktop from your internet browser at any time.
+If you add colleagues/collaborats as project members in the same CSC project, they will be able to access the same secure computing environment.
+To access the same files or datasets, you need to save them in the same **shared folder** (read more below).

 To launch your Desktop, in Homepage, click on **Launching page** :